 I am a researcher in computer science, specialized in 3D computer graphics.
-I am currently Head of Research, 3D & Immersive at Adobe.
+I am currently Director of Research, 3D & Immersive at Adobe.
 I was previously the founder and head of the

 Since 2017: Professor (part-time) in Computer Science, Ecole Polytechnique, Institut Polytechnique de Paris, France

 Since 2013: Full Professor (on leave since 2019) in Computer Science, Telecom Paris, Institut Polytechnique de Paris, France.

 2016/2019: Chief Scientist at Allegorithmic.

 2008/2013: Associate Professor in Computer Science, Telecom Paris, Paris, France.